SankethElalli/CityscapeSimulation/README.md

 ## File Structure

-- `main.py`: The main script containing all the logic and functions.
+- `main.ipynb`: The main script containing all the logic and functions.